pawasjohari86/edx-platform/docs/en_us/course_authors/source/discussions.rst

 Block users
 ===============

-For students who continue to misuse the discussion, you can block further particpation by unenrolling the student from the course.
+For students who continue to misuse the course discussions, you can unenroll the student from the course.
 See :ref:`unenroll_student`.
+If the enrollment period for the course is over, the student cannot re-enroll.